open-mmlab/mmdetection/docs/en/advanced_guides/conventions.md

 ## About the order of image shape

-In OpenMMLab 2.0, the image pipeline input shape is `(width, height)`, the shape of the pipeline output is `(height, width)` and the shape is also always `(height, width)` in model.
-The common fields are as follows:
+In OpenMMLab 2.0, to be consistent with the input argument of OpenCV, the argument about image shape in the data transformation pipeline is always in the `(width, height)` order.
+On the contrary, for computation convenience, the order of the field going through the data pipeline and the model is `(height, width)`.
+Specifically, in the results processed by each data transform pipeline, the fields and their value meaning is as below:

 - img_shape: (height, width)
 - ori_shape: (height, width)
 - pad_shape: (height, width)
 - batch_input_shape: (height, width)

-As an example, the initialization parameters of `Mosaic` are as follows:
+As an example, the initialization arguments of `Mosaic` are as below:

 ```python
 @TRANSFORMS.register_module()